MellowNight/MellowNight.github.io/_posts/2023-01-10-firstpost.md

 #### intercepting out-of-module memory access

 I didn't figure out how to log every single memory read and write, because guest page table walks involved reading and writing.
 I could only properly log reads and writes by denying read/write permissions on specific pages.
-I had to set up a fourth nCR3: **"sandbox_single_step"**, with every page mapped as RWX.
+I had to set up a fourth nCR3: **"all access"**, with every page mapped as RWX.
 Whenever a read/write instruction in the sandbox is blocked, the following events occur:

-1. In #NPF handler,
+1. #NPF is thrown
-2.
-3.Blocked read/write instructions would be single-stepped in this special context, then **"primary"** context would be restored.

-4.
+2. Switch to special **"all access"** context
+3. the read/write instruction is single-stepped
+2. Switch from **"all access"** context -> **"Primary"** context
+4. VMM sets RIP to a user-registered callback
+5. Execute destination is pushed onto the stack; the instrumentation callback will return to this address
+6. All registers are saved
+7. guest execution resumes at the callback, in **"Primary"** context

 #### ForteVisor sandbox vs. other tools